publicdocs/uscode/assets/md/titles/usc28/us/usc/t28/ptVI/ch171/m__us_usc_t28_s2680.md

  __References in Text__

     Sections 1–31 of Title 50, Appendix, referred to in subsec. (e), was in the original source of this section (section 943 of act Aug.
 2, 1946) a reference to the Trading with the Enemy Act, as amended.
-The Trading with the Enemy Act is now comprised of sections 1 to 43, which are classified to sections 1 to 6, 7 to 39, and 41 to 44 of Title 50, Appendix, War and National Defense.
+The Trading with the Enemy Act is now comprised of sections 1 to 43, which were formerly classified to sections 1 to 6, 7 to 39, and 41 to 44 of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification as chapter 53 (§ 4301 et seq.) of Title 50.
+For complete classification of this Act to the Code, see Tables.

     The date of the enactment of this proviso, referred to in subsec. (h), means Mar.
 16, 1974, the date on which [Pub.
 L. 93–253][/us/pl/93/253], which enacted the proviso, was approved.